 Fish is a fantastic source of protein - in moderation.
 Fully cooked fish, like salmon, also contains plenty of omega-3 fatty acids, which have health benefits like boosting your dog’s heart health.
 Check for bones first, as these can tear your dog’s intestines.
 Raw fish can carry harmful bacteria, and too much fish can lead to obesity, so it is best to talk to a vet before making fish a regular part of your dog’s diet.

-Bones, especially raw, meaty bones, are good for keeping your dog’s teeth and gums healthy by helping to remove plaque.
-It’s important to keep the bones raw, as cooked ones are brittle and can splinter, potentially causing serious, if not life-threatening issues.
+Bones, especially raw, meaty bones, are suitable for keeping your dog’s teeth and gums healthy by helping to remove plaque.
+Keeping the bones raw is essential, as cooked ones are brittle and can splinter, potentially causing serious, if not life-threatening issues.

-While bones are good for dogs, too much of a good thing isn’t good for anyone.
+While bones are good for dogs, too much of a good thing isn’t suitable for anyone.
 Too many bones can constipate your dog, as can swallowing a whole bone.
-It’s best to keep bones to one or two a week, and to make sure they are big enough that your dog can’t fit their whole mouth around it.
+It’s best to keep bones to one or two a week and ensure they are big enough that your dog can’t fit their whole mouth around it.

-While dogs are mostly carnivores, they need their veggies too!
+While dogs are primarily carnivores, they need their veggies too!
 Vegetables like carrots, beets, pumpkins, yams, and green beans provide fiber to boost your dog’s digestive system.
-Celery, cucumbers, and squash also contain plenty of important vitamins and minerals to help your dog’s immune system, heart health, and more.
+Celery, cucumbers, and squash also contain many essential vitamins and minerals to help your dog’s immune system, heart health, and more.
 Plus, celery helps freshen your doggie’s breath!

-Other vegetables that are good for dogs, but more so in moderation, include: brussel sprouts, cabbage, and broccoli (they can cause gas!).
+Other vegetables that are good for dogs, but more so in moderation, include brussels sprouts, cabbage, and broccoli (they can cause gas!).

 Fruits can be a great sweet treat to give your dog, with plenty of antioxidants, vitamins, and minerals.
-These should be restricted to a treat, because their sugar content tends to be too high for dogs to consume on a regular basis.
+These should be restricted to a treat because their sugar content tends to be too high for dogs to consume regularly.
 Every once in a while, though, is perfectly fine!
-Some options include: apples, bananas, blueberries, cantaloupe, cranberries, peaches, watermelon, and strawberries.
+Some options include apples, bananas, blueberries, cantaloupe, cranberries, peaches, watermelon, and strawberries.

-As with vegetables, there are fruits that are very bad for dogs.
+As with vegetables, some fruits are very bad for dogs.
 These include, but are not limited to: cherries, grapes, and tomatoes.

 To round out the meat and the veg, dogs can have grains too!
 Whole wheat, brown rice, barley, oats, millet, quinoa, rye, and corn are all good sources of carbs for your dog.
 Do make sure the grains you get are good quality, as poor quality grains can lead to low nutritional values and allergies.

-Now that we know what foods your pup can have, let’s go over some of the ones they can’t.
+What foods can my dog eat?
+Now that we know what foods your pup can have, let’s review some of the ones they can’t.

 What to avoid: